Immunologist Professor David Cooper HIV Research Pioneer

 “David Cooper was tireless in the preparation.
 He was superbly professional.
 He gathered together a magnificent team,” he said.

 “He reached out, beyond our country.
 We should be proud of such a scientist and of our country, its universities and the institutions, that produced him.
-His family that nurtured him.
-His religion that taught him.
+The family that nurtured him.
+The religion that taught him.
 The patients that loved him.

 “But he was not ours alone, he belonged to the world of science.
 Today we honour him as a global hero.”